umrashrf/cplab/README.md

 2. There is no getch() in Python.
 To clarify there is no built-in way in Python to read single character from console so we use custom made functions.
 They are located in helpers/ folder.

 3. Some examples/excercises are repeated in some experiments and those programs are not written.

+4. From experiment no. 8, I am not doing examples but only exercises.